intel-iot-devkit/intruder-detector-cpp/UI/readme.md

 This web browser UI is not real-time, but uses the information procesed by the application.
 Because of this, the UI should be started after the application has been stopped.

 ## Running the UI
+In the `UI` folder of the reference-implementation run the following commands.

 Chrome*:
 ```